kchinzei/CrSDKHelper/README.md

     [ex3](https://nerelicpast.com/?_=%2Fnaoyuki-sato%2FCamera-Remote-API%23Fc4PUI%2BG6VPSodUGYlCLziUM)
     ), or in
     [rubygem](https://www.rubydoc.info/gems/sony-camera-remote/0.0.1)
-do not work with CrSDK, because new APIs are completely different.
+do not work with CrSDK, because new API is completely incompatible.

 ## What is CrSDK Helper?

-CrSDK Helper provide you two cmake modules, `FindCrSDK.cmake` and `CrSDKUtils.cmake`.
+CrSDK Helper provides you two cmake modules, `FindCrSDK.cmake` and `CrSDKUtils.cmake`.
 They make your cmake project very simple and relocatable at any place in the file system.
-Look at the first example, `RemoteCli`.

 ---